Revan-jadhav/Revan-jadhav/README.md

 ## Hi there 👋

-# 🚀 User Profile
+# 🚀 My Profile

 # Hi 👋, I'm Revan Jadhav

-**"Engineering is the art of directing the great sources of power in nature for the use and convenience of man."**
+**"You can work hard, but if you don't work smart, then you'll have to work for the rest of your life." "**
-— Sir M. Visvesvaraya
+— Sir Iron Man

-Welcome to **VisvesvarayaCode**, a **Full-Stack Java Development** repository inspired by the legendary Indian engineer **Sir M. Visvesvaraya**.
+Welcome to **Revan-jadhav repos**, a **Full-Stack Java Development** repository inspired by the legendary Indian engineer **Sir M. Visvesvaraya**.
 This repo is a hub for **enterprise-grade backend solutions, dynamic web applications, and database-driven projects** using modern Java technologies.

 ---